QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     size(a)

-The syntax ``(3,)`` displays a tuple containing one element -- the size along the one dimension that exists
+The syntax ``(3,)`` displays a tuple containing one element -- the size along the one dimension that exists.

 Array vs Vector vs Matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^